Xsysstar/Nerds.Library/README.md

 - Book metadata can get messy quickly.
 We may want to correct a whole slew of metadata at once.
 - Having separate dimension tables can also have technical benefits for data marts and performance.
-- Having separate classes may also allow those classes (e.g., 'Publisher', 'Author', 'Genre') to become first-class citizens in our system.
+- Having separate classes may also allow those classes (e.g., `Publisher`, `Author`, `Genre`) to become first-class citizens in our system.
 (Indeed, sorting on 'Authors' that are deceased is such a case.)
-- I also assume we might want to localize some captions to other languages (e.g, 'Genre' and 'Title').
+- I also assume we might want to localize some captions to other languages (e.g, `Genre` and `Title`).
 I do not implement that but I have some ideas on how to do that.
-- There may be multiple of everything (Authors, Genres): parsing and splitting string properties would be wasteful.
+- There may be multiples of many things (`Author`s, `Genre`s): parsing and splitting string properties would be wasteful.

-If we had stuck with simple string attributes in the 'BookTemplate' class (without dimension classes), we might choose to stick to the [Bibtex specification](https://en.wikibooks.org/wiki/LaTeX/Bibliography_Management).
+If we had stuck with simple string attributes in the `BookTemplate` class (without dimension classes), we might choose to stick to the [Bibtex specification](https://en.wikibooks.org/wiki/LaTeX/Bibliography_Management).

 ### Ratings

 The origin of ratings remains unspecified.
-I assume Customers might submit a rating at some point (e.g., during the book 'returning' process).
+I assume customers might submit a rating at some point (e.g., during the book 'returning' process).
 The system does not force this process and would currently allow anyone to add a rating at any time.

+### BookBusiness

+I introduced a class `BookBusiness` (one per `BookTemplate`) to manage the business-related and customer-oriented aspects around books.
+In particular `Reservation`s and `Review`s would have no reason for existing without `Customer`s, so I put them in a separate package.